Oracle Cloud EPM Planning

 Strengths

-• The Planning Survey reveals a high level of customer satisfaction with Oracle Cloud EPM Planning, with the product receiving high ratings for its innovation and performance.
-Many customers say they would recommend the product to other organizations.
+- The Planning Survey 26 reveals a high level of customer satisfaction with Oracle Cloud EPM Planning as well as high ratings for its comprehensive planning and reporting/analysis functionality.
+The product comes highly recommended by customers.

 Challenges

-• Oracle Cloud EPM is exclusively available on Oracle Cloud.
-Companies interested in deploying Oracle EPM software on other cloud services or on premises are required to utilize Oracle Hyperion EPM and to manage it themselves.
+- Oracle Cloud EPM is exclusively available on Oracle Cloud.
+Companies interested in deploying Oracle EPM software on other cloud services or on premises must use Oracle Hyperion EPM and manage it themselves.

-• The integration between product lines, such as Oracle Cloud EPM and Oracle Analytics Cloud, primarily occurs at data level, leveraging data models and structures.
-Oracle continuously enhances this integration.
-For instance, data visualizations from Oracle Analytics Cloud can be displayed on EPM dashboards.
-Oracle’s general approach embeds analytics capabilities directly into the EPM platform.
-In contrast to most other vendors, Oracle’s strategy treats EPM and analytics as related, but separate product lines.
+- The integration between product lines, such as Oracle Cloud EPM and Oracle Analytics Cloud, primarily occurs at data level by leveraging data models and structures.
+Oracle is continuously enhancing this integration.
+For example, data visualizations from Oracle Analytics Cloud can be displayed on EPM dashboards.
+Oracle’s general approach is to embed analytics capabilities directly into the EPM platform.
+Unlike most other vendors, Oracle’s strategy treats EPM and analytics as related but separate product lines.

-• The pricing of Oracle’s EPM and analytics products is transparent but expensive compared to mid-market focused products.
-However, the cloud versions offer cost-effective editions for smaller organizations as well as alternatives for cost shifting to future periods and faster time to value.
-Pricing includes the Oracle cloud infrastructure (end-to-end) and AI capabilities, avoiding extra cost options.
-The suite-based Cloud EPM pricing offers cost advantages for customers implementing across multiple application areas, such as planning, financial close and account reconciliations.
+- The pricing of Oracle’s EPM and analytics products is transparent but expensive compared to mid-market focused products.
+‘Rising costs’ is a problem encountered by 29 percent of Oracle Cloud EPM users surveyed in The Planning Survey 26.
+However, the cloud versions offer cost-effective editions for smaller organizations as well as alternatives for shifting costs to future periods and achieving faster time to value.
+Pricing includes the Oracle cloud infrastructure (end-to-end) and AI capabilities, eliminating the need for additional costs.
+Suite-based Cloud EPM pricing offers cost advantages to customers implementing across multiple application areas, such as planning, financial close, and account reconciliations.

 Oracle Cloud EPM Planning User Reviews & Experiences